uncbiag/uncbiag-academic-kickstart/content/authors/benjamin-levine/_index.md

 role: M.Sc. in Computer Science

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: Google
+#- name: Google
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research is in image analysis for breast cancer.
+#bio: My research is in image analysis for breast cancer.

-interests:
+#interests:
-- Image Analysis for Breast Cancer.
+#- Image Analysis for Breast Cancer.

 education:
   courses: